CDLUC3/mrt-doc/design/queue-2023/states.md

 - ? response_type? - only if needed for callback operation
 - String error_message

-### State Transitions
+## Job Queue State Transitions

-- (None) --> Pending
+### START --> Pending
 - if payload is a single file and the depositor supplied a digest, perform checksum validation
 - payload_version (hard coded)
 - profile_name - constructor
 - status = Pending
 - batch_id - constructor
 - job_id - generated
 - workding_directory - derived from batch & job (evenually more flexible options)
 - retry_count = 0
 - priority - derived from
   - profile
   - size of the batch (constructor)
 - payload_type - constructor
 - payload_url - constructor
 - submitter - constructor
 - update_status - constructor
 - digest_type - constructor (optional)
 - digest_value - constructor (optional)
 - space_needed = 0
 - resource_to_provision - constructor
 - local_id - constructor (read from ERC, from form parameter, or from manifest)
 - ark - constructor (if supplied at ingest time, otherwise it will be minted)

-- (None) --> Failed
+### START --> Failed
 - if payload digest does not match depositor digest
 - if manifest is corrupt
 - status = Failed (no recovery is possible)
-- Pending --> Held
+### Pending --> Held
 - evaluate if a collection hold is in place
 - status = Held
-- Pending --> Estimating
+### Pending --> Estimating
 - status = Estimating
-- Held --> Estimating (admin function)
+### Held --> Estimating (admin function)
 - evaluate if collection hold has been removed
 - status Estimating
-- Estimating --> Provisioning
+### Estimating --> Provisioning
 - HEAD request on every download that is needed (multi-thread)
 - sum value into space_needed
 - last_successful_state = Estimating
 - status = Provisioning
-- Provisioning --> Downloading
+### Provisioning --> Downloading
 - if last_successful_state is not Estimating, total may be inaccurate
 - determine if file system is available
 - determine if there is adequate storage to proceed (throttle at 70% full disk)
 - if space is sufficent state=Downloading
-- Downloading --> Processing
+### Downloading --> Processing
 - GET request on every download (multi-threaded), with a finite number of retries
 - save files to working folder
 - recalculate space_needed (in case estimate was inaccurate)
 - perform digest validation (if user-supplied in manifest)
 - last_successful_state = Downloading
 - status = Processing
-- Downloading --> Failed (downloading)
+### Downloading --> Failed (downloading)
 - status = Failed
 - last_successful_state remains Estimating
 - error_message = details the file that could not be downloaded
-- Processing --> Recording
+### Processing --> Recording
 - Local_id lookup
 - Mint ark using EZID if needed
 - if local_id does not match user-supplied ark, fail
 - Set ark
 - Question: should we break Minting into a separate state
   - small risk of wasting an ark if the minting process is rerun (only applicable if no localid is provided)
 - Write ERC file
 - Write dublin_core file
 - Check digest for each file if needed (HandlerDigest)
 - Create storage manifest (HandlerDigest)
 - Request storage worker for handling request (very low risk of failure)
 - Call storage enpoint to pass storage manifest
 - Check return status from storage
 - last_sucessful_state = Processing
 - status = Recording
-- Processing --> Failed (processing)
+### Processing --> Failed (processing)
 - due to minting failure or storage failure
 - update error_message
 - status = Failed
-- Recording  --> Notify
+### Recording --> Notify
 - Inventory will read and update THIS queue
 - Save data to INV database
 - status = Notify
 - last_sucessful_state = Recording
-- Recording --> Failed (recording)
+### Recording --> Failed (recording)
 - update error_message
 - status = Failed
-- Notify --> Completed
+### Notify --> Completed
 - Invoke callback (if defined)
 - Notify batch queue that job is complete
 - Status = Completed
 - last_sucessful_state = Notify
-- Notify --> Failed
+### Notify --> Failed
 - status = Failed
-- Failed --> Downloading
+### Failed --> Downloading
 - reset status
-- Failed --> Processing
+### Failed --> Processing
 - reset status
-- Failed --> Recording
+### Failed --> Recording
 - reset status
-- Failed --> Notify
+### Failed --> Notify
 - reset status
-- Failed --> Deleted (admin function)
+### Failed --> Deleted (admin function)

+---

 ## Use Cases